greyversarex/bunyod-tour-production/replit.md

 System integration preference: User requires simplified and unified pricing systems with single source of truth.
 Eliminated complex manual categorization in favor of automatic detection.
 Pricing logic: All tour types (including "Групповой общий") use the same per-person multiplication when priceType is "за человека".

+**CRITICAL WORK RULE**: Before starting any task, conduct thorough research of all related code, structure, dependencies, and potential impacts.
+Nothing should be broken or damaged.
+Work must be performed with utmost professionalism and responsibility.
+Quality is paramount.

 ## System Architecture

 ### Backend